Solutions for people and nature in Kenya

 Secure elephant corridors

 Animals are endangered wherever human settlements start to spread.
-The city of Oldonyiro in Kenya is growing rapidly, taking possession of the surrounding land, cultivating it and fencing it off.
+The town of Oldonyiro in Kenya is growing rapidly, taking possession of the surrounding land, cultivating it and fencing it off.
 This restricts the migration of elephants between nature reserves.
-With the help of the Wyss Academy for Nature, Save the Elephants and Northern Rangelands Trust, the district government has developed a comprehensive urban planning concept for Oldonyiro to secure corridors that allow elephants to move freely.
-It was important to understand the movements of the elephants and to analyze the dangers to the settlement.
-Representatives of the local government and the local population agree: The mutual understanding of all parties involved was strengthened by the joint exchange and participatory planning.
-Joint action brings about sustainable development for the protection of wild animals and the coexistence of humans and nature in the region.
+With the help of the Wyss Academy for Nature, Save the Elephant and Northern Rangelands Trust, the Isiolo county government is in advanced stages of developing and implementing a comprehensive urban planning concept for Oldonyiro to secure corridors that allow elephants to move freely.

 Subscribe to the uniAKTUELL newsletter